How to Clear Cloudy Pool Water Fast

 Photo Credit: Craig Manners | Unsplash

-If your filter isn’t running long enough or is dirty and faulty, particles like dust and pollen can stay suspended in your pool water without getting filtered out.
-Ideally, your filter should be running for at least 8-12 hours a day to keep up with heavy use.
-This is especially important in regions like Southern California, where temperatures tend to be really high.
+If your filter isn’t running long enough, is dirty, or is faulty, particles like dust and pollen can stay suspended in your pool water without getting filtered out, leading to cloudiness.

 2. Chemical Imbalances

-4. Environmental and Regional Factors
+4. Environmental Factors

 Comparison of an Outdoor and Indoor Pool